rorcraft/software-engineering/Tech/Object_Oriented_Design.md

 Object - { Behavior { State } }
+* Abstraction - concept of describing something in simpler terms.
+* Encapsulation - hide the values or state of a structured data object inside a class
-Abstraction, Encapsulation, Dependencies.
+* Dependencies.
-Decoupling and Coherence.
+* Decoupling and Coherence.

 http://www.amazon.com/dp/0321721330